 Crockpot lasagna soup is the perfect comfort food for a chilly winter day.

-This recipe is simple and easy to follow.
+The recipe is simple and easy to follow.

 Plus, it’s a great way to use up leftover lasagna noodles.

+It’s also convenient for sneaking veggies and herbs into the kids’ meals.
 And, of course, you can’t beat it if you’re an Italian food junkie.

 Crockpot Lasagna Soup

 Unfortunately, made-from-scratch lasagna can take a serious amount of time.

 Here’s what you’ll need to make this scrumptious soup:

-- Garlic powder, salt, and pepper: These are the seasonings you’ll use to flavor the ground beef.
+- Garlic powder, salt, and pepper.
+These are the seasonings you’ll use to flavor the ground beef.

-- Chicken broth: This acts as a base for the soup and keeps it from being too thick.
+- Chicken broth.
+This acts as a base for the soup and keeps it from being too thick.

-- Diced tomatoes and tomato sauce: Lasagna relies on the traditional flavors of tomatoes and tomato sauce.
+- Diced tomatoes and tomato sauce.
+Lasagna relies on the traditional flavors of tomatoes and tomato sauce.
 You’ll also add plenty of both to this soup.
 They’re what give it its robust, bright, Italian flavor.

-- Parsley, oregano, garlic, onions, and bay leaf: These herbs and veggies provide plenty of bold flavors to the soup.
+- Parsley, oregano, garlic, onions, and bay leaf.
+These herbs and veggies provide plenty of bold flavors to the soup.

-- Fresh basil: Add the basil towards the end of the cooking process.
+- Fresh basil.
+Add the basil towards the end of the cooking process.
 Right before you add the cheese and stick the bowls in the oven.
 It provides another bright burst of fresh, herby flavor and tastes divine.

-- Mozzarella, Provolone, and Parmesan: Lasagna isn’t lasagna without tons of gooey, melty cheese.
+- Mozzarella, provolone, and parmesan: Lasagna isn’t lasagna without tons of gooey, melty cheese.
 These three make up the cheesy topping on this soup.